Planning a trip to Houston? One of the most popular cities in Texas and the largest cities in the U.S.

 From incredible exhibit halls featuring everything from dinosaurs to outer space and a planetarium that has to be seen to be believed, this is a great day out in Houston for family fun and couples.

 If you want more than just this one you can stop by the Museum of Fine Arts, Art Car Museum (a local favorite, see below), Children’s Museum, or Menil Collection just to name a few.
-Each one of these is a fun experience and is well worth stopping by.
+Or walk the streets on a self-guided tour of the Houston street art.
+The graffiti art scene and murals are impressive and really show a local history of each area.
+Any one of these is a fun experience and is well worth stopping by.

 4. Houston is big, just like Texas